labor-digital/docker-base-images/php74/boilerplate/README.md

 ## Bash functions
 ### ensure_dir
-Simple helper to make sure a given directory exists.
+A simple helper to make sure a given directory exists.
 If it not exists it will create it recursively It will also call setPerms() on the directory if you pass additional permissions as a second parameter.
 The directory will be created as the www-data user